Far-Se/tabame/README.md

 3. Open tabame.exe

 ### 📤 How to uninstall:
-If you installed it with installer.ps1 Open file explorer, in adress bar write `%localappdata%` then delete folder `Tabame`.
+If you installed it with installer.ps1 Open file explorer, in address bar write `%localappdata%` then delete folder `Tabame`.
 If you manually installed it, delete the folder where you placed it.

 ## 🐛 If you encounter any errors or bugs: